mjones3/interface-exception-collector-service/backend/inventory/README.md

     ```bash
     mvn verify  -Dcucumber.filter.tags="@tag1 or @tag2 and not @tag3"
     ```

+    By default, the tests will exclude scenarios tagged with `@disabled` and `@skipOnPipeline`.
+This is configured in the `CucumberSuite.java` file.

+    The command line tags specified with `-Dcucumber.filter.tags` will take precedence over the default tags in `CucumberSuite.java`.

 - To only trigger unit tests, use the following command: